OUR COMMITMENT TO SUSTAINABILITY

 - Provide information to staff and guests on appropriate behavior pre-trip.

-- Support traditional and grass routes cultural events but avoid commodified or forced tourism ‘shows’
+- Support traditional and grassroots cultural events but avoid commodified or forced tourism ‘shows’

 - Support the protection of historical, spiritual and cultural sites, and don’t impede local access to them.